fbpx

 Altcoins (alternative coins) are all cryptocurrencies that are not Bitcoin.
 They often have other characteristics and some have very different applications.
 However, most of them are still at the beginning and it is very uncertain how things will develop.

 In 2021, there was an extreme altcoin boom.
 In some cases they made several 100x within a few weeks or even days.
-As fast as the rise has come, so has the crash of most altcoins.
-Some investors are partly today still more than 95% with their capital in the red.
-That would be with an original $500 investment, only $26 today!
+As fast as the boom came, so did the crash of most altcoins.
+Some investors are more than 95% in the minus with their investments from back then, to this day.
+That would be just $26 today from an original investment of $500 investment!

 With this I do not want to scare you at all, but only prepare you so that you do not get into FOMO.